apache/ignite/modules/platforms/python/README.md

 `$ pytest`

-*NB!* Some tests require Apache Ignite node running on localhost:10900.
+*NB!* Some tests require Apache Ignite node running on localhost:10800.
+To override the default parameters, use command line options `--ignite-host` and `--ignite-port`:

+`$ pytest --ignite-host=example.com --ignite-port=19840`

+You can use each of these options multiple times.
+All combinations of given host and port will be tested.